actiquest-dev/actiquest.github.io/README.md

 - [Dr. Ty Vachon](https://www.linkedin.com/in/tyvachon/) - Phd in Medical Sciences, radiologist and expert in computer vision in sports medicine.
 Athlete, Triathlon.

+- [Dr. Leonard Khirug](https://www.linkedin.com/in/tyvachon/) - Phd in Neuro Sciences, Leonard Khiroug previously works at the Neuroscience Center, University of Helsinki.
+They use advanced methods (such as in vivo 2-photon imaging in awake behaving mice) to study mechanisms of neurodegeneration, brain trauma and pain.

 - [Dr. Alex Konviser](https://www.linkedin.com/in/dr-alex-konviser/) - Curator of sports programs in Switzerland and the European Union.
 Type of sport: biathlon (ex-champion).

 - [Paul Pelosi Jr.](https://www.linkedin.com/in/paulpelosi/) - American businessman and independent consultant.
 Paul's experience includes investing in growth companies, investment banking, sustainable real estate and corporate governance.
 Sports: running, swimming.